Frequently Asked Questions

 Q. Is there a construct that can help with DataContext pooling?

 A. Do not try to reuse instances of DataContext.
 Each DataContext maintains state (including an identity cache) for one particular edit/query session.
 To obtain new instances based on the current state of the database, use a new DataContext.

 You can still use underlying ADO.NET connection pooling.
-For more information, see SQL Server Connection Pooling.
+For more information, see SQL Server Connection Pooling (ADO.NET).